varun-s22/study-material-website/README.md

   - The React server is hosted on port 5173, and so you can visit `localhost:5173` to check out the client

 ## Demo
+Here's a demo video of the code and website

 https://github.com/varun-s22/wised-study-material-assignment/assets/93476421/ec9f94cd-f1c1-4f63-bf9a-7385b20c8d05